RS-eco/globePA/README.md

 0.05) in the goodness of fit between the expected and observed distribution, but here the contribution of the different IUCN categories varied strongly across conditions, at least for SST and SSS (Fig. 2 d-f).
-The variance and annual range in SST was under-protected towards distinct lower and upper conditions, while almost all conditions in the annual range and annual variance in SSS were under-protected.
+The variance and annual range in SST were under-protected towards distinct lower and upper conditions, while almost all conditions in the annual range and annual variance in SSS were under-protected.
 However, only annual variance in SST differed significantly from the expected